-Google Pixel 7 Pro: Here's everything we know
+Google Pixel 7 Pro: Price, specs, features, & everything we know ahead of launch

 Display

-As mentioned earlier, the teasers for Pixel 7 and Pixel 7 Pro did not showcase the displays; though, you can expect Google will not make significant changes and continue with a recipe similar to the one they are currently using.
+At the I/O, when Google previewed the Pixel 7 and 7 Pro, it didn't showcase the front of the devices.
+While the company still hasn't revealed it officially, it posted a picture showcasing the front of the Pixel 7 Pro on its “Pixel Superfans” page on Facebook (via 9to5Google).
+While the image (attached above) itself doesn't reveal a lot, it suggests that the sides of the Pixel 7 Pro display will be ever so slightly less curved compared to the previous generation.

-The rumored dimensions peg the Pixel 7 Pro to be a slightly smaller device, but they say nothing about a smaller screen.
-The decrease in height might lead to some thinking that there could be a reduction in size, but we believe the increased width will allow the display to size in at 6.7-inches.
+Other than that, the rumored dimensions peg the Pixel 7 Pro to be a slightly smaller device, but they say nothing about a smaller screen.
+The decrease in height might lead to some thinking that there could be a reduction in size, but the leaked rumors still claim that the display of the Pixel 7 Pro will be 6.7-inch.

-But focussing on the technical details, Google is likely to adopt a 2nd-generation LTPO OLED panel for the Pixel 7 Pro and we hope it can translate the improved efficiency into better battery life.
+But focussing on the technical details, Google is likely to adopt the second-generation LTPO OLED panel for the Pixel 7 Pro, and we hope it can translate the improved efficiency into better battery life.
 Apart from this, the Pixel 7 Pro is more than likely to keep its other bells and whistles, like the curved display, 120Hz refresh rate, and QHD+ resolution.

 Camera